shlomiNugarker/social-media-react/README.md

 A social media web-app inspired by Linkedin.

-For the project hosted in heroku: https://travelsdin.onrender.com/#/
+For the project hosted in Railway: https://travelsdin-express-production.up.railway.app/#/

 Backend: https://github.com/shlomiNugarker/Social-Network-Backend